 Stunt driving charges laid after vehicle clocked at nearly double the speed limit

-According to OPP, officers caught a vehicle on March 11 moving at 99 km/h in a zone along Sunnidale Road with a 50 km/h speed limit.
+According to South Simcoe Police, officers caught a vehicle on March 16 moving at 139 km/h in a zone along County Road 27 with a 80 km/h speed limit.

-Police say the 24-year-old driver was pulled over during routine traffic patrol operations.

-- Download the CTV News app to get local alerts on your device
+Police say the 61-year-old driver's vehicle was later impounded, and she faces a 30-day licence suspension.

 Top Stories